readthedocs/readthedocs.org/docs/user/security-log.rst

 -----------------

 We store a user security log for the latest 90 days of activity.
-This log is useful to validate that no unauthorized logins have occurred on your user account.
+This log is useful to validate that no unauthorized events have occurred.

 The security log tracks the following events: